bootphon/phonemizer/paper/paper.md

 # Acknowledgements

-We are thankful to Alex Cristia who initiated this project and to Emmanuel Dupoux for his support and advices.
+We are thankful to Alex Cristia, who initiated this project, and to Emmanuel Dupoux for his support and advice.
 We also thank the `phonemizer` users for their bug reports and features requests.
-This work is funded by the European Research Council (ERC-2011-AdG-295810 BOOTPHON), the Agence Nationale pour la Recherche (ANR-17-EURE-0017 Frontcog, ANR-10-IDEX-0001-02 PSL, ANR-19-P3IA-0001 PRAIRIE 3IA Institute) and grants from CIFAR (Learning in Machines and Brains), Facebook AI Research (Research Grant), Google (Faculty Research Award), Microsoft Research (Azure Credits and Grant), and Amazon Web Service (AWS Research Credits).
+This work is funded by the European Research Council (ERC-2011-AdG-295810 BOOTPHON), the Agence Nationale pour la Recherche (ANR-17-EURE-0017 Frontcog, ANR-10-IDEX-0001-02 PSL, ANR-19-P3IA-0001 PRAIRIE 3IA Institute), and grants from CIFAR (Learning in Machines and Brains), Facebook AI Research (Research Grant), Google (Faculty Research Award), Microsoft Research (Azure Credits and Grant), and Amazon Web Service (AWS Research Credits).